-Natasha Redwood-Scribe (she/her) is an Anishinaabe Ojibwe visual artist guest on the unceded territories of the xʷməθkʷəy̍əm, Sḵwx̱wú7mesh and Sel̓íl̓witulh Nations.
+Natasha Redwood-Scribe (she/her) is an Ojibwe visual artist from Treaty One territory (Winnipeg), currently living as a guest on the unceded territories of the xʷməθkʷəy̍əm, Sḵwx̱wú7mesh, and Sel̓íl̓witulh Nations.
+Working in the Ojibwe style known as Woodland Art, she uses acrylic, oil, and relief printmaking to explore and reconnect with her cultural heritage.

-Natasha is currently attending the renowned Canadian art school, Emily Carr University of Art + Design, where she hopes to develop her skills and explore new ways to connect with and showcase her artistic perspective and cultural heritage.
+Currently, Natasha is pursuing a bachelor’s degree in Visual Arts at the renowned Emily Carr University of Art + Design, where she continues to develop her skills and explore new ways to express her artistic vision and cultural identity.

 About